dhenriquezr204/Iglesia-Vida-Web-App/README.md

 # DESCRIPTION

 Use the application to keep track of the attendance for various worship services.
 The challenge is to provide a seamless, user-friendly front-end that the user could use to login, and fetch the headcounts of the members of the church at a specific services.
 The user should be able to login/register/logout as well as to add/update/delete new events.
-Furthermore the application should be able to predict the attendance into a future date.
+Furthermore the application should be able to predict the attendance into future dates.

 ## App Services: